andeya/tp-micro/samples/template/README.md

 # template

-The template for using ant development project.
+The template for using TP-Micro development project.

 ## Project Structure